Text inputs enable the user to interact with and input content and data. This component can be used for long and short form entries.

-There instances, sometimes in the same form, where you need users to enter both short and long form content.
+There are instances, sometimes in the same form, where you need users to enter both short and long form content.
 Allow the size of the text input box to reflect the length of the content you expect the user to enter.

 |Text input||When the expected user input is a single line of text, as opposed to a paragraph.|